Community Impact

 • In 2008, nearly two-thirds of Philadelphia County adults and half of the children were overweight or obese.

-The League is committed to combating this trend through the Apple a Day™ initiative with programming that strategically pairs access with education.
+The League is committed to combating this trend with programming that strategically pairs access with education.

 Programming centers around increased access to healthy food, nutritional awareness, meal preparation on a budget, and making healthy choices.
 All of our efforts are focused on building a healthier and happier Philadelphia community.